 EG 1001 Engineering and Technology Forum, Credits: 1.00

-You must take 18 elective credits in the humanities and social sciences, with EN 1013 and HuSS 1023W as prerequisites.
-To gain depth of knowledge, we recommend that you take 1 or more of these at an advanced level.
+You must take 16 elective credits in the humanities and social sciences, requiring EXPOS-UA1 and EXPOS-UA2 as prerequisites.
+To gain some breadth and depth of knowledge, it is required that you take courses in at least two disciplines and at least one course at an advanced level.

-You must take 12 credits of free electives and independent study courses.
-We recommend that you use 6 of those credits toward a project or thesis topic.
+You should take 12 credits of applied physics independent study and free electives.
+It is recommended that you use 6 of these credits toward a senior project or thesis topic.